natalieagus/50005/docs/Problem Set/09-network-security.md

 1. Which option satisfies the system’s needs without over-protecting?
 2. Which option is **cryptographically insufficient**?
 Why?
 3. If option C is used, how can the server verify that a message was not replayed?
-4. Suppose the message includes a timestamp and device ID — how does that affect security?
+4. Suppose the message includes a timestamp and device ID.
+How does that affect security?
 5. What tradeoffs would justify choosing option A over option C?

 {: .highlight}